akemin-dayo/simject/README.md

 2. Note that, from the step 1, you can symlink instead of copying `CydiaSubstrate.framework` to multiple places.
 This is what `installsubstrate.sh` does to ease your life.

+3. By default, tweaks built for simulator will not use CydiaSubstrate as logos is configured to generate hooking code using only internal Objective-C runtime methods.
+While hooking via `%hook` works regardless of generators, hooking via `%hookf` is not supported unless you explicitly specify the logos generator to be `MobileSubstrate` (or `libhooker`) by using [%config](https://theos.dev/docs/logos-syntax).
+For example, if you want to use CydiaSubstrate for hooking, add `%config(generator=MobileSubstrate)` to your `Tweak.x(m)`.
+Lastly, to build simulator tweaks successfully, copy `CydiaSubstrate.tbd` from this project to `$THEOS/vendor/lib/CydiaSubstrate.framework` and replace the existing one.
+Make a backup if necessary.

 ### simject usage

 1. Place your dynamic libraries and accompanying property lists inside `/opt/simject` to load them in the iOS Simulator.
 Do not delete `simject.plist` and `simject.dylib`.